ImHalal/Gesture_Control---Car/README.txt

 License
 -------

-Feel free to use and modify :).
+Use and modify freely!
-No need for credit ~.
+No credit necessary — though a shoutout would be appreciated.

 Author